 Bring live music to your workplace, community center or organization!

-Our Music to You programs educate, entertain and inspire listeners.
+Music To You programs educate, entertain and inspire listeners.
 Focused on engaging musical themes and topics, they include musical performances, audience dialogue and a refreshing new look at the world of music.

 All programs are 30-45 minutes long, tailored to each unique performance setting, and appropriate for all audience ages.
-Call Jessica Leibfried at 218-623-3785 or email for more information.
+Call Rebecca Lynn Petersen at 218-623-3777 for more information.

 String Quartet: Nicole Craycraft, Laurie Bastian, Kevin Hoeschen and Rebecca Peterson.
 Music is much more than just notes!
 Just as a photo or a particular smell can elicit vivid memories, music can connect us with special times from our past.
 The string quartet explores the connection between music and memory in a decade-by-decade journey through American music.
 With music ranging from the ragtime of Scott Joplin through the more contemporary music of the Beatles and Coldplay, this ensemble is sure to bring back memories!

-Nixon Bustos, Bass and Melanie Sever, Flute.
-Explore the culture and history of Latin America as Melanie and Nixon take you on a tour through Brazil, Columbia, Argentina, Ecuador, Cuba and Venezuala.
-In this interactive program, audience members learn traditional Latin rhythms, play various folk percussion instruments and even get the chance to try out their dancing feet with styles like the Argentinian Tango, Columbian Cumbia, and Brazilian Samba!
+Nixon Bustos, bass, and Melanie Sever, flute.
+Explore the culture and history of Latin America as Melanie and Nixon take you on a tour through Brazil, Colombia, Argentina, Ecuador, Cuba and Venezuela.
+In this interactive program, audience members learn traditional Latin rhythms, play various folk percussion instruments and even get the chance to try out their dancing feet with styles like the Argentinian Tango, Colombian Cumbia, and Brazilian Samba!